 Samira Sakhia is a member of the Board of Directors and a member of the Audit Committee.
 She is the Chief Executive Officer and President as well as a member of the board of directors of Knight Therapeutics Inc. ("Knight"), a leading Canadian specialty pharmaceutical company, which she joined in August 2016 as President and Chief Operating Officer.
 She served additionally as its Chief Financial Officer from October 2017 to March 2020.
 Prior to joining Knight, Ms. Sakhia served as the Chief Financial Officer at Paladin Labs Inc., a specialty pharmaceutical company, from 2001 to 2015.
-Ms. Sakhia sits on the International Advisory Board of McGill's Desautels Faculty of Management and is a member of the Board of Governors of McGill University, where she sits on its finance and audit committees.
-She also serves as an independent Board member and chair of the audit committee at the McGill University Health Centre.
+Ms. Sakhia is a member of the Board of Governors of McGill University, where she sits on its finance and infrastructure committee as well as its audit and risk committee.
+She also serves as an independent Board member at the McGill University Health Centre.
 Ms. Sakhia holds an MBA, a Bachelor of Commerce and a Graduate Diploma in Accountancy from McGill University.

-Board/Committee Memberships Attendance Board of Directors Audit Committee Total 6/7 (86%) 3/4 (75%) 9/11 (82%)
+Board/Committee Memberships Attendance

+Board of Directors 7/7 (100%)

+Audit Committee 4/4 (100%)

+Total 11/11 (100%)